mariadb-developers/docker-operator/README.md

 `make destroy-demo`

 If you are running the destroy command, it will ask you to confirm by typing `yes` at the prompt.
+Alternatively, go to the Digital Ocean console and delete the K8s cluster from the web console, checking yes when prompted to cascade delete the associated resources.

 ### Contributing to this project